mbertani/docker-images/nlp/Readme.md

-# LSTM
+# NLP
-Docker image to work with LSTM networks.
+Docker image to work with NLP.

 ## Features
 - Uses image `continuumio/anaconda3:latest` as base image, with anaconda and python3